DEPARTMENT OF CHEMISTRY

 • Electrode materials for oxygen reduction reaction in alkaline and acidic medium (Zn-air and polymer electrolyte membrane fuel cells).

-• Development of high energy density supercapacitor materials.
+• High energy density supercapacitor materials.

 • Electroorganic Synthesis.